Lobeslab-Ltd/covid-19-MT/README.md

 4th September 2020: 174 total casees less, 44 recovered cases less, 130 active cases less.
 21st September 2020: 179 total casees less, 44 recovered cases less, 133 active cases less.

+### Archive folder
+This folder contains the malta.csv and malta_time_series_with_migrants.csv files.
+The malta.csv file is no longer relevant as the specific patient-related data is no longer provided.
+The malta_time_series_with_migrants.csv file is in line with the previous repository revision